 What spring replacement actually costs across PA in 2026.
 Real pricing, what affects the number, and how to avoid common scams.

-Here is what drives the range:
+Here is what drives the range.

 Springs are sold in cycle ratings.
 A basic 10,000-cycle spring (one cycle = one open + one close) lasts 7–10 years at 3-4 cycles per day.
 A 25,000-cycle spring lasts 18–22 years at the same usage rate.
-The price difference: $40–$80 more for the high-cycle spring.
+The price difference: quoted in person more for the high-cycle spring.
 For a standard PA residential door that gets used daily, the 25,000-cycle upgrade pays for itself in the first replacement cycle.

 OnPoint recommends 25,000-cycle springs as the default for PA homes.
 We stock them on every truck.
 The 10,000-cycle spring is available for budget-constrained situations but we always explain the trade-off.